ekeleshian/ekeleshian.github.io/src/pages/reading_from_text_files/index.md

 I have to increment the index value by one since the first row of my data is the column names.

 Wallah!
 My problem got fixed.
 Now my code does data extraction efficiently as it only reads from a specific range of data.
 My GCFs aren't complaining about exceeding memory and the website runs faster, too.
+Here's the link to the website in case you were curious how the implementation turned out AND use chrome as your browser:  [a recommendation system for fonts.](ekeleshian.github.io/visualizations.html)